World Wildlife Fund: Publications

 WWF publishes the Living Planet Index in collaboration with the Zoological Society of London.
-Along with ecological footprint calculations, the Index is used to produce a bi-yearly Living Planet Report giving an overview of the impact of human activity on the world.
+Along with ecological footprint calculations, the Index is used to produce a biennial Living Planet Report giving an overview of the impact of human activity on the world.
 In 2019, WWF and Knorr jointly published the Future 50 Foods report identifying "50 Foods for Healthier People and a Healthier Planet".
 In 2018, WWF, TRAFFIC and IFAW launched the Coalition to End Wildlife Trafficking Online with 21 tech companies.
 In 2017, Instagram accounts, Sal Lavallo and Jessica Nabongo ate a trafficked, endangered pangolin at a hotel in Gabon.
 There is often no penalty to social media accounts for cruelty to animals on social media platforms.

 The organization also regularly publishes reports, fact sheets, and other documents on issues related to its work to raise awareness and provide information to policy and decision makers.